SublimeText/Sass/README.md

 Syntax highlighting should be very similar to CSS and LESS (which is maintained in parallel).

 ## Installation

 This package is available through [Package Control](https://packagecontrol.io)

+## 2.0

+Version 2.0 introduces new highlighting and completion features.
+This is a pretty big change, so for those who want it the previous version is still available as well as a different package: [Syntax Highlighting for Sass](https://github.com/P233/Syntax-highlighting-for-Sass).